🚙 Located 11.3 miles up the canyon from the intersection of Colorado Bvd. and US 14A at Spearfish GPS Coordinates N 44.22.418 W 103.55.238 4,857 ft.

 Climate change?
 Yes indeed – the one thing that never rests!
 As we roll back the clock of time you'll be entering an Era of tropical climates where we'll place you on the shores of the Ordovician Sea – a world teaming with ocean creatures and coral reefs.
 Our exploration will conclude with a search for ancient invertebrate fossils and a giant coral specimen that you simply must see!

-This pdf document contains the specific directions for reaching our featured Lesson Site as well as a detailed explanation of its geologic story.
-Mileage to the site as well as its specific coordinates are listed on the header above and also in the lesson document.
-Roadmaps and other learning aids can be found at the Lesson Resources link in the menu and are helpful to have handy in the field.
-Please print this document and take it with you or read it thoroughly before departing.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story for those desiring more depth.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Geologic Resources link in the sidebar menu.
+The document is most useful if you have it in hand at the geologic site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
+S. V. Fogarty & W. R. Stevens

 Iron Creek